 The configuration of the appliance can be backed up from here, and it is recommended to backup the system configuration, and download it and store it in a secure location, once the appliance is fully configured.
-The Reset configuration to installation defaults option will reset all configuration data to the defaults from the installation of the software.
+The Reset configuration to installation defaults option resets all configuration data to the defaults from the installation of the software.

 3.1.
 Restore System Configuration: To restore a previously saved backup configuration data file, enter the path and file name in the text box.
 Alternatively, navigate to the file using the browser pop-up box from pressing the Browser button.
-Then press the Upload button.
-The Reset configuration to installation defaults option will reset all configuration data to the defaults from the installation of the software.
+Then click the Upload button.
+The Reset configuration to the installation defaults option will reset all configuration data to the defaults from the installation of the software.
 It will not cause any loss of data stored in any volumes or physical disks, but it will remove any configurations that were made till now, in any part of the software.
 A system restart is required to restore all of the system settings.

-Bacl kup System configuration: Download the backup of System configuration data as of now (Tue Feb 15 16:22:46 2011): Download Rest tore System configuration: ۲ Upload a previous backup of System configuration data: Browse Upload 0 Reset configuration to installation defaults: eset Reset volui mes, but it will stop all servic m a backup or to installation defaults will not affect any data on any data ses and restart the system. d to apply all restored settings correctly! ckup and restore of configuration data
+Bac kup System configuration: Download the backup of System configuration data as of now (Wed Mar 12 21:22:38 2025): Rest tore System configuration: ۲ Upload a previous backup of Choose File No file chosen System configuration data: 0 Reset configuration to installation defaults: Note volu Restoring configuration from a backup or to installation defaults will not affect any data on any data mes, but it will stop all services and restart the system.
+Note A system restart is required to apply all restored settings correctly! -:~ ro 11 1(a) Sustam backup and restare of configuration data